51st State Solar Co-op

 We bring homeowners together into a group, or co-op.
 We provide unbiased, installer neutral support to co-op participants through each state of the process of going solar.
 Our experienced team ensures you understand how solar works, how it can be financed, and how it can be installed on your home.

 Co-ops take advantage of the group’s bulk-purchasing power to get discounted pricing and a quality installation.
-Volunteer co-op members choose an installer on behalf of the entire group through an open and competitive bidding process.
+Volunteer co-op participants choose an installer on behalf of the entire group through an open and competitive bidding process.
 The selected installer provides co-op participants a personalized proposal for their consideration.

 Watch the video below to learn about how solar co-ops work and what the benefits of going solar with our co-op, or view our FAQs.